Updated and adopted 6th March 2019

 The Committee shall meet not less than five times each year in person and as often as may from time to time be necessary.
 Any additional meetings (above 5) may be held in a manner agreeable to the committee (including by telephone conference call).

 Two thirds (rounded to the nearest whole), of the voting members of the Committee shall be the quorum necessary for the transaction of business.
-A meeting of the Committee at which a quorum is present and has been properly convened shall be competent to exercise all the powers and discretions invested in the Committee by these Rules.
+A meeting of the Committee at which a quorum is present and has been properly convened shall be competent to exercise all the powers and discretions invested in the Committee by this Constitution.

 The Committee may act notwithstanding any vacancy in its numbers, so long as the number of members of the Committee entitled to vote is not reduced below eight in which case it shall be entitled to act only for the purpose of appointing or arranging the election of new members of the Committee.